VIew a recording of our WEBINAR here.

 This can be the hardest part, especially for people new to racial justice work.
 Engaging in racially mixed settings can trigger age-old power and privilege dynamics.
 The goal is to enter the process to learn and bridge knowledge gaps, not to take over, lead, and impose solutions.

 Stay engaged even when your mind and body start sending you signals to shrink or walk away.

 Acknowledge what you don’t know.

 Journal to process emotions such as shame and anger that can guide you to deeper self-awareness about how power and privilege impacts you.

 Find a mentor within your own racial group to support and guide your growth.

 Take a course or workshop.
-This one goes hand in hand with ‘Connect’ above.
+Connect with organizations listed above and see what opportunities they offer.
 The network of people you discover may point you to a class, or finding a class first may point you to a network.

-Prepare yourself to interrupt racial jokes.
+Prepare yourself to interrupt racial jokes and racist comments.
 Click here for some advice about how.